The Dance and Dance Education Audition Process

-- Choreography: For freshman students, choreography by the student is preferred but not required.
+- Choreography: For freshmen students, choreography by the student is preferred but not required.
 Transfer students are required to show their own choreography.

 - Artistic Integrity: Emphasis is placed upon clarity of intent and performance qualities including focus and clarity of movement.

 Goal Essay Requirements:

 Students auditioning for the B.A.
 Dance Education major must submit a writing sample the day of the audition.
 The essay needs to be two pages maximum, double-spaced, have one inch margins and be in 12 point Arial font.

 Please respond to all of the following questions: